 I am a Minnesota native but currently reside in another state for my job.
 I still visit several times per year and consider Minnesota my home.
 Am I eligible for the Minnesota Book Awards?

-Unfortunately, our eligibility criteria require that the author maintain a residence in Minnesota.
+Unfortunately, our eligibility criteria require that the author maintain a year-round, legal residence in Minnesota.
 We appreciate your interest, but cannot accept books from individuals who do not live in the state.

 I was living in Minnesota while writing my book, but moved to another state shortly after it was published.
 Can I still submit?

-My book will not be released in time for the nomination deadline.
+My book will not be released in time for the submission deadline.
 Can I still submit it this year?

 Yes.
 If the book will be available by December 31, we can make arrangements for a late submission.
 Please email email@example.com to discuss a submission plan.